webknit/Picture-srcset/README.md

 Picture-srcset
 ==============

-Playing with Picture &amp; srcset elements
+Playing with Picture & srcset elements for an upcoming blog post.